 Elaine is a lifelong St. Louisan (she graduated from Clayton High School) who has been in the advertising industry for nearly 30 years.
 A veteran of radio as well as print media, her creativity and marketing savvy have generated legions of loyal clients who rely on her advice and promotional strategies to grow their businesses.
 Elaine prides herself on her ability to build and sustain relationships.
 There isn’t anyone she doesn’t know!
 In short, she is simply Fabulous!

 Elaine can be reached at 314-743-3666 or email@example.com

 Laura Seigel, Account Executive

-Laura Seigel brings a wealth of sales and management experience, as well as a diverse background, to the STL Jewish Light.
-Most recently, she held an outside sales and design consultant position with Budget Blinds selling window treatments.
-Previously, Laura served as a sales manager, buyer and interior designer for Decor Interiors and Jewelry where she was responsible for the store’s furniture business.
-In addition, Laura is the proud owner of her own interior design consulting business — Defining Style — a small business she has successfully run for almost 10 years.
+Laura brings a wealth of sales and management experience, as well as a diverse background to the St. Louis Jewish Light.
+She is passionate about building relationships with her clients, while getting them the most “bang for their buck,” as she helps them grow their business.
+Laura takes the time and is happy to educate her clients on all of the advertising platforms the Jewish Light has to offer.
+In addition, Laura is the proud owner of her own interior design consulting business – Defining Style – a small business she has successfully run for 10 years.